Kuingsmile/PicList/README_en.md

 [简体中文](https://github.com/Kuingsmile/PicList/blob/dev/README.md) | English

-PicList is a cloud storage platform management and file upload tool based on PicGo, which has been deeply redeveloped.
-It retains all the functions of PicGo, adds the function of synchronous cloud deletion to the album, and adds a complete cloud storage management function, including cloud directory viewing, file search, batch upload and download, and file deletion, copying multiple formats of file links and image/markdown/text/video preview, etc. Additionally, there are several other feature improvements and additions.
+PicList is an efficient cloud storage and image hosting platform management tool.
+Building upon the foundation of PicGo, it has been deeply modified and enhanced.
+Not only does it retain all of PicGo's features, but it also adds many new ones.
+For instance, the album now supports synchronized deletion of files in the cloud.
+Built-in image hosting options have been expanded to include WebDav, local image hosting, and SFTP.
+Additionally, PicList introduces comprehensive cloud storage management functions, including cloud directory viewing, file search, batch uploading, downloading, and file deletion, copying links in various formats, and previews for images, markdown, text, and videos.
+Moreover, it boasts a more powerful album function and numerous other improvements and enhancements.

 ## How to migrate from PicGo